Care, Maintenance and Installation of Natural Stone

 Like any other surface in your home, natural stone also needs to be cleaned to maintain its beauty.
 However, natural stone requires cleaning products specifically designed for stone’s unique mineral composition.

 Most popular general-purpose cleaners will etch or damage the stone or degrade the sealer, therefore removing protective properties and becoming susceptible to stains.
 Cleaning products containing too much acids or alkalines will etch the stone.
 Scouring powders and abrasives will scratch the surface.

 Maintenance cleaning with a pH-balanced, neutral cleaner such as Revitalizer Cleaner & Protector will help remove soils that normal dusting or damp mopping leave behind.
 It also helps keep your stone free of dust and dry, sandy soil to minimize wear patterns from everyday use on some softer stones.
 Specially designed cleaners for stone will also never break down the protective sealer.
 In fact, some cleaners contain protective properties which reinforce the sealer and prolong stain resistance

 Is your Customer Complaining About Slippery Surfaces?

 If this complaint is coming to your attention and your client has tumbled travertine, limestone or marble installed, chances are a “topical” coating type of sealer (those that need to continually be re-applied every couple of years), is the culprit.
-Having said that, many times, when these types of sealers are applied on the surfaces (they do not penetrate or impregnate the stone) another product, typically, “Shark Grip” then needs to be applied to overcome the slipperiness!
+Having said that, many times, when these types of sealers are applied on the surfaces (they do not penetrate or impregnate the stone) another product, typically, “Shark Grip,” then needs to be applied to overcome the slipperiness!
 This is a double edge sword.
-It is costly and it typically doesn’t correct the situation or only temporarily corrects the situation.
+It is costly and typically doesn’t correct the situation or only temporarily corrects the situation.